View Evelyn Johnson's Obituary on Jacksonville.com and share memories

 Johnson

-Evelyn Johnson, age 94, of Jacksonville, FL passed away on Tuesday, January 7, 2020, at Memorial Hospital.
-She was born on August 2, 1925, in Bristol, TN to John and Elizabeth Felty.
-Evelyn was an active member of the University Church and worked at Kuhn Flowers for many years.
+Evelyn Johnson, age 94, of Jacksonville, FL passed away on Tuesday, January 7, 2020 at Memorial Hospital.
+She was born on August 2, 1925 in Bristol, TN to John and Elizabeth Felty.
+Evelyn was an active member of University Church and worked at Kuhn Flowers for many years.
 She will be fondly remembered as an excellent cook and a beloved wife, aunt, and friend.
 She will be deeply missed by all who knew and loved her.

-Mrs. Johnson was preceded in death by her parents and by her husband, Mark Johnson.
+Mrs. Johnson was preceded in death by her parents and by her husband, Park Johnson.
 She is survived by her nephew, Gaynes Holdway and many nieces, nephews, extended family members, and friends.

 Please Sign the Guestbook @ Jacksonville.com